Hello! This is Kaye. I’m a Hellenic Polytheist, a cis femme lesbian (she/her/Ms), and someone who does creative writing and library science.

 - Erinyes: Yup.
 I worship them.
 They have a special shrine.

-I also have a main shrine (for all gods), a place for Zeus Ktesios in my kitchen, and a space to do offerings to Hermes, Hekate, and Apollon Agyieus by my door from my living space into the world.
+I also have a main shrine (for all gods), a place for Zeus Ktesios, and a space to do offerings to Hermes, Hekate, and Apollon Agyieus.

-Hermes is the god I am closest to personally at the moment, but when I started out in the religion, I was more devoted to Apollon than to other gods.
-Hermes is a guide and a friend, and he is the god to whom I pray for my creative writing (but I obviously pray to Apollon and the Mousai, too) because it is a deeply Hermetic epic. ♨️
+Hermes and Apollon are the gods I am most devoted to right now, although I have a special (mostly non-devotional outside of prayers to the Nine) affinity for the Muse Ourania.
+Hermes is a guide and a friend, and he is the god to whom I pray for my creative writing (but I obviously pray to Apollon, Mnemosyne, and the Mousai, too) because it is a deeply Hermetic epic. ♨️

-I also worship the Egyptian goddess Seshat, Mistress of the House of Books, but this blog primarily focuses on Hellenism, so I won’t often talk about her here.
+I also worship the Egyptian goddess Seshat, Mistress of the House of Books, and I do some worship of my Scandi and Québécois ancestors.
+This blog primarily focuses on Hellenism, so I won’t often talk about either of those here, but I am a Hellenized Hyperborean.

 Last of all, there’s a small digital shrine space that I built up a long time ago for Rhea-Kybele, as it seemed important to give the Great Mother some space online.
 It’s a small virtual temple, but feel free to leave inscriptions there for her.

 This blog used to live on Blogger.
-I have been a Hellenist since January 2008, and I started blogging shortly after converting, joining the first crop (so to speak) of Hellenists who engaged in blogging.
+I have been a Hellenist since January 2008, and I started blogging shortly after moving into Hellenism from generic Western Neopaganism, joining the first crop (so to speak) of Hellenists who engaged in blogging.
 At that time, most activity was happening on Yahoo listservs.

 My Goals with KALLISTI: Essays